 But, if you want to know how to grow a pomegranate tree that is healthy and strong, the trick is in pomegranate care.

 In their natural habitats, the calcareous or chalky, alkaline soil is perfect for planting pomegranate trees, so for you, pomegranate care should begin with the planting medium.
-The soil or planting media should be slightly alkaline with a pH around 7.5-8.0.
+The soil or planting media should be slightly alkaline with a pH up to 7.5.
 Since most planting mediums are developed to fall in the neutral range, the addition of a very small amount of limestone or garden lime to the mix should be sufficient.

 Now that you know how to grow a pomegranate tree from seed, you should be aware that your seeds may not grow true to the cultivar it came from.
 Still, your new pomegranate tree will produce fruit in one to three years and nothing tastes better than something you have grown yourself.